launchdarkly/api-client-java/docs/FeatureFlagsApi.md

 FeatureFlagsApi apiInstance = new FeatureFlagsApi();
 String projectKey = "projectKey_example"; // String | The project key, used to tie the flags together under one project so they can be managed together.
-String env = "env_example"; // String | By default, each feature will include configurations for each environment.
+List<String> env = Arrays.asList("env_example"); // List<String> | By default, each feature will include configurations for each environment.
 You can filter environments with the env query parameter.
-For example, setting env=production will restrict the returned configurations to just your production environment.
+For example, setting env=[\"production\"] will restrict the returned configurations to just your production environment.
 Boolean summary = true; // Boolean | By default in api version >= 1, flags will _not_ include their list of prerequisites, targets or rules.
 Set summary=0 to include these fields for each flag returned.
 Boolean archived = true; // Boolean | When set to 1, archived flags will be included in the list of flags returned.
 By default, archived flags are not included in the list of flags.
+BigDecimal limit = new BigDecimal(); // BigDecimal | The number of objects to return.
+Defaults to -1, which returns everything.
+Boolean number = true; // Boolean | Where to start in the list.
+This is for use with pagination.
+For example, an offset of 10 would skip the first 10 items and then return the next limit items.
+String filter = "filter_example"; // String | A comma-separated list of filters.
+Each filter is of the form field:value.
+String sort = "sort_example"; // String | A comma-separated list of fields to sort by.
+A field prefixed by a - will be sorted in descending order.
 String tag = "tag_example"; // String | Filter by tag.
 A tag can be used to group flags across projects. try {
-    FeatureFlags result = apiInstance.getFeatureFlags(projectKey, env, summary, archived, tag);
+    FeatureFlags result = apiInstance.getFeatureFlags(projectKey, env, summary, archived, limit, number, filter, sort, tag);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling FeatureFlagsApi#getFeatureFlags");